ChrisAikman/SGProject/README.md

 This new format was decided from the beginning as React convention states that, "*When you want to aggregate data from multiple children or to have two child components communicate with each other, move the state upwards so that it lives in the parent component.
 The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.*" So instead of splitting the data down to the comment components, it was maintained in the main App.
 This is not necessary and could be changed back to the original format with a few modifications to the code, but there would need to be additional functions to search the recursive database.

 ## Design
+For the design, I tried to keep everything as minimalistic as possible.
+I tried to make sure that every part of the app had a purpose and that structure was heavily implied.
+I focused on a gray color scheme with a blue primary highlight color.
+I included room for a profile picture since, if I recall correctly from Visualization class, a picture can be processed and recognized within the brain faster than making the connection between a username and the person.
+I used enclosure to show which comments are subcomments.
+I used colors to emphasize certain features, such as coloring a comment that is going to be deleted red, and a new comment green.
+I used icons within the buttons for fast function recognition, and made the buttons stand out just enough to show that they provide functionality.
+I sized the comments based on the assumption that this app would likely have additional information or features on the side of the page.
+Finally, I utilized media queries to ensure that the app would respond to the sizes of different devices.
+Since I don't have access to a device testing suite, I tested the design on my computer, tablet and phone to ensure consistent use and easy access on varying sizes.

 ## Tools Used
 I tried to use third-party modules as much as I could instead of writing everything by myself.
 With this goal in mind, I researched and utilized several different tools.